 London – Hammersmith

-In the 1970s Keith Peters oversaw a blossoming of laboratory and clinical research at Hammersmith around complement, anti-GBM disease, vasculitis, and clinical immunology, among other topics.
-In the 2020s it remains one of the UK’s major renal research centres, and through amalgamation with Charing Cross and St Mary’s Hospitals, the largest renal unit in the UK.
+In the 1970s Keith Peters oversaw a blossoming of laboratory and clinical research in the department at Hammersmith around complement, anti-GBM disease, vasculitis, and clinical immunology.
+In the next decades it remained one of the UK’s major renal centres, and through amalgamation with Charing Cross and St Mary’s Hospitals became the largest renal unit in the UK.

 ARF (AKI) in the 1940s and 50s